DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 * training to teach secondary biology, physics, chemistry, computing, maths or languages
 * doing an undergraduate degree leading to [qualified teacher status (QTS)](/what-is-qts) in England

+Doing an undergraduate degree leading to QTS means that you would be qualified to teach in England.

 You do not need to apply for a bursary.
 Your teacher training provider will determine whether you are eligible and will then pay you in monthly instalments across the final two years of your course.

 You may also be eligible for a scholarship or bursary if you’re training to teach certain subjects.
 All teacher training candidates are also eligible for tuition fee and maintenance loans.